 What Information Can You Get from the Map?

-On first view, the network map just shows how your computers are interconnected.
+On the first view, the network map just shows how your computers are interconnected.
 However, the network map can tell you much more.
-For example, if you hover your mouse over a computer name, you will see some useful information: computer name, IP address and MAC address.
+For example, if you hover your mouse over a computer name, you will see some useful information: computer name, IP address, and MAC address.

 Depending on how the lines are shown, you can tell which computers are connected via cable or wireless signal.
 All computers connected via cable have a line for each of their connections.
 The ones connected via wireless have an interrupted line showing their connections.